MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Remediation**

 Remove permissions for users who can delete accounts in Active Directory.
-For more details, see [View or Set Permissions on a Directory Object](https://technet.microsoft.com/library/cc816824%28v=ws.10%29.aspx).
+For more information, see [View or Set Permissions on a Directory Object](https://technet.microsoft.com/library/cc816824%28v=ws.10%29.aspx).

 ## Privilege escalation using forged authorization data